Reek Sunday: 2016

 Twenty to twenty five thousand people participated in the 2016 Reek Sunday pilgrimage, which was led by the Archbishop of Tuam, Dr Michael Neary, with the Papal Nuncio, Archbishop Charles John Brown.
 Volunteers from all twelve Irish mountain rescue teams, including 120 members of the Order of Malta, were present as part of a safety plan coordinated by members of the Mayo Mountain Rescue team.
 A detachment from the Air Corps was on duty with a helicopter to rescue any casualties from the mountain.

 2017

 At least 25,000 people took part in the 2017 Reek Sunday pilgrimage.
-One of the first to climb the mountain was the Archbishop of Tuam, Dr Michael Neary, accompanied by Bishop Fintan Monahan, Bishop of Killaloe, and Gearóid Dullea, executive secretary of the Irish Catholic Bishops Conference, beginning the at 7 am.
+One of the first to climb the mountain, beginning the climb at 7 am, was the Archbishop of Tuam, Dr Michael Neary, accompanied by Bishop Fintan Monahan, Bishop of Killaloe, and Gearóid Dullea, executive secretary of the Irish Catholic Bishops Conference.
 Archbishop Neary celebrated Mass in the mountaintop oratory at 11 am.
 Thirteen people were injured, three of whom were airlifted off the mountain.